 Our home was built in 1892 and renovated by us in 2007, retaining its charm and original features.
 We added an architect-designed extension to the rear which, while modern, is sympathetic to the older part of the house.

-The two bedrooms are in the old part.
-The main has a queen-size bed and the second has a double.
-There is a third bedroom with a foldout double sofa bed and a baby's cot (not pictured), which we use for storage, but we could make it available if needed.
-All bedrooms have built-in wardrobes.
-None has an en suite bathroom, as we didn't want to spoil the original character of the house.
+The bedrooms in the main house have built-in wardrobes.
+Neither has an en suite bathroom, as we didn't want to spoil the original character of the house.

 This part of the house also features a double living-dining room with antique furniture, piano, stereo and gas "coal" fire, with a lovely private verandah at the front.

-The new section comprises a large open-plan kitchen, casual dining area and family room, with 106cm flat-screen TV, DVD player and stereo, many books, DVDs and CDs, as well as a gas fireplace.
-It opens via bifold glass doors on to a dining terrace, with mains gas barbecue, overlooking the 9 x 3-metre solar-heated pool.
+The new section comprises a large open-plan kitchen, casual dining area and family room, with 106cm flat-screen TV, DVD player and stereo, plus many books, CDs and DVDs, as well as a gas-flame fireplace.
+This room opens via glass bifold doors on to a dining terrace, with mains gas barbecue, overlooking the 9 x 3-metre solar-heated saltwater pool.

-The garage, which is accessed via the rear lane, has a small bathroom attached - ideal for showering after a swim.
+The garage, which is accessed via the rear lane, has a small bathroom attached - ideal for showering after a swim and for use by the studio occupants.

-Back indoors, the main bathroom has a large tub and separate shower stall, while the second bathroom, which doubles as a laundry, has a shower.
+Back indoors, the main bathroom has a large tub and separate shower stall, while the second bathroom, which doubles as a laundry, has a shower, washing machine and dryer.

 We do not want to have to clean at the end of our stay, so are happy to pay for a professional - and assume this would be reciprocated - or swap cleaning services with you.